What is KumAJET?

 waterfall pools, and sliding down natural rock waterslides; beaches, snorkeling, and camping by the surf; spectacular hiking, camping in mountainside campgrounds; exploring on rental bicycles, roller luging, driving hi-speed go-karts, riding Honda dirt bikes, (getting a motorcycle license??); hot springs ranging from the super acidic to the super alkaline, from the super-clear to the super-muddy to the super-carbonated, from the posh and refined to the undeveloped and natural; amazing rural cafes, restaurants, and coffee houses; and more.
 There is so much waiting to be done and seen!
 If you are interested in outdoor adventuring and exploring, or have some questions, please shoot me an email : christopherott [at] hotmail [dot] com.

 Looking forward to seeing you all on some adventures!

 Olivia Poole, Secretary

 Hello everyone, my name is Olivia!
-I’m from the UK and I will be starting my second year on JET in August 2017.
+I’m from the UK and I will be starting my third year on JET in August 2018.
 I teach at a high school in Kumamoto City.

 Living in the city means I am always happy to hang out with visiting ALTs and go for a drink!
 My hobbies are travelling around this lovely country, going to the gym, and watching rubbish TV.